xsltdev/reactdev.ru/docs/libs/nextjs/learn-nextjs.15/css-styling.md

 ---
 description: Currently, your home page doesn't have any styles.
 Let's look at the different ways you can style your Next.js application.
-subtitle: Chapter 2
 ---

 # CSS Styling

 Currently, your home page doesn't have any styles.
 Let's look at the different ways you can style your Next.js application.

-## In this chapter...

-Here are the topics we’ll cover
+!!!tip "Here are the topics we’ll cover"

 -   How to add a global CSS file to your application.
 -   Two different ways of styling: Tailwind and CSS modules.